riyann00b/ERPNext-TailorMade/n8n setup.md

 #### 📂 n8n Folder Structure

-You can find the complete configuration for this setup in my n8n folder: [Link to your n8n folder on GitHub]().
+You can find the complete configuration for this setup in my n8n folder: [Link](https://github.com/riyann00b/ERPNext-TailorMade/tree/main/n8n).